SpenceKonde/megaTinyCore/megaavr/extras/Ref_Clocks.md

 |      48 MHz |          No |            No |   Most E-spec |   Most E-spec |    Yes |      Yes | 8

 Notes:
-* This speed is not exposed and is unsupported, but the mechanics to make it work are belived to be there
+* This speed is not exposed and is unsupported, but the mechanics to make it work are believed to be there
 1. 1 MHz is often used for low power applications, and so is supported with the internal oscillator only.
 It is not supported with other clock sources.
 Crystal uses more power, and so doesn't make sense, and external clocks seem to be power hogs.
 Also refer to the Idd vs Vdd characteristics graphs: If you are CPU-bound, since a first order approximation of power vs frequency is a * F_CPU + b, where b is larger than sleeping power consumption
 2. Unsupported because of low demand, not technical obstacle.
 3. 4 MHz from internal is always the clock source at startup.
 Optiboot always runs at this speed.